 Silicone Sponge Rubber Products, Gaskets, Cushions

-Silicone sponge products are a core product group at Stockwell Elastomerics.
-Stockwell Elastomerics inventories and fabricates the full product line of Saint-Gobain's COHRlastic® closed cell silicone sponge materials that include sponge sheets with low compression set properties, UL 94HB, UL 94V-0 flame ratings, thermal conductivity, fluid and fuel resistant fluorosilicone and general purpose silicone sponges.
-Stockwell Elastomerics applies a variety of pressure sensitive, acrylic and silicone pressure sensitive adhesive backings and can furnish parts with a conductive surface coating for high temperature ESD grounding applications.
-Additionally, Stockwell Elastomerics regularly applies a conductive surface coating to silicone sponge where soft sponge is needed in combination with ESD protection.
+Silicone sponge, specifically closed cell silicone sponge products, are a core product group for Stockwell Elastomerics.
+Their high performance for water sealing in outdoor environments has helped solve tough engineering challenges.
+Stockwell Elastomerics inventories and fabricates the full product line of Saint-Gobain's NORSEAL® (formerly COHRlastic®) closed cell silicone sponge materials that include sponge sheets with low compression set properties, UL 94HB, UL 94V-0 flame ratings, thermal conductivity, fluid and fuel resistant fluorosilicone and general purpose silicone sponges.
+Stockwell Elastomerics regularly applies 3M and Adchem pressure sensitive, acrylic and silicone adhesive backings to closed cell silicone sponge materials.
+Adhesive backed gaskets and pads allow for faster assembly during final installation.
+In addition to furnishing parts with peel and stick backings, Stockwell Elastomerics offers conductive surface coatings for high temperature ESD grounding applications.

 What is Silicone Sponge?

 Most commercially available silicone sponge products are made from gum based polydimethylsiloxane (PMDS).
-The polymer is chemically expanded when heat cured to create the closed cell sponge structure.
+The silicone elastomer is expanded at the time it is heat cured; the expansion process creates the closed cell sponge structure.
 The expanding process might be compared to adding yeast to bread to make it rise, creating compressible air pockets.
-Expanded closed cell silicone sponge offers many of performance benefits of solid silicone in a softer and more compliant form.
+Expanded closed cell silicone sponge materials offer many of performance benefits of solid silicone in a softer and more compliant form.

 Visit the Silicone Sponge and Silicone Foam Sheet Material Data Sheets page for detailed technical information on these materials.